Energinet-DataHub/geh-core/source/App/documents/registrations/swagger-api-version.md

 #### Support for SchemaIds using full namespace

 By default, the schema ids are generated using the name of the class.
-This may cause problems if you have multiple classes with the same name in different namespaces.
+This may cause problems if you have multiple classes, with the same name in different namespaces.
 To enable the full namespace, add the following to the `AddSwaggerForWebApp` method:

 ```csharp